amirr0r/notes/Linux/memo.md

 Kernel modules are pieces of code that can be loaded and unloaded into the kernel on demand.

+Just as we wouldn't meld a bike rack to our car.
+Kernel modules are pieces of code that can be loaded and unloaded into the kernel on demand.

+They allow us to extend the functionality of the kernel without actually adding to the core kernel code.
+We can also add modules and not have to reboot the system (in most cases).

 ```js
 // get description of a youtube video
 document.querySelector('.content.style-scope.ytd-video-secondary-info-renderer').textContent